50 years of digitisation and EA

 For example, sales and billing systems, or social and health care systems, might be inconsistent and uncoordinated.

 By the 1980s, the cost and quality issues caused by “silo systems” led many to call for higher-level “enterprise architecture”.

-· products: products and services, sales and service channels
+· Products: products and services, sales and service channels, prices

-· resources: people, machines, locations/buildings and other physical asset types
+· Resources: people, wages, machines, locations/buildings and other physical asset types.